-19. I consider the area of the proposed site is located where little if any recreational fishing is likely to occur.
-The general locality of the proposed site is not particularly important for recreational fishing, but some does occur around this area.
-Methods that could possibly be used include mobile and stationary rod/line fishing from a boat, and possibly long lining or set netting.
-Species which could be caught include snapper, kahawai, and blue cod.4
+19. I consider the area of the proposed site is located where some recreational fishing is likely to occur.
+The locality of the proposed site is not particularly important for recreational fishing, but some does occur around this area.
+Methods used include mobile and stationary rod/line fishing from a boat.
+Species which could be caught include Blue cod, tarakihi, gurnard, snapper and kahawai.
+Within the general locality, diving for crayfish is popular but unlikely at the proposed site.
+Scallop dredging may occur here.

-- 20. Information on recreational fishing used in this assessment comes from: - two national interview surveys in the 2011-12 and 2017-18 fishing years (Wynne-Jones et al., 2014, 2019); - three aerial over-flight surveys coupled with boat ramp surveys covering Fisheries Management Area 7 (FMA7), a 12 month period in 2005-06 (Davey et al., 2008), for two days in 2014-15 (Hartill, et al., 2015) and again for 12 months in 2015-16 (Hartill, et al., 2017); and - Amateur Charter Vessel (ACV) returns.
+20. Information on recreational fishing used in this assessment comes from:

+- two national interview surveys in the 2011-12 and 2017-18 fishing years (Wynne-Jones et al., 2014, 2019); - three aerial over-flight surveys coupled with boat ramp surveys covering Fisheries Management Area (FMA) FMA7, a 12 month period in 2005-06 (Davey et al., 2008), for two days in 2014-15 (Hartill, et al., 2015) and again for 12 months in 2015-16 (Hartill, et al., 2017); and - Amateur Charter Vessel (ACV) returns.
 Charter fishing must be reported to MPI and reports include location of fishing and catches.

 21. Rod and line fishing from boats targeting snapper or blue cod is the most popular type of fishing in Pelorus Sound (Davey et al., 2008).
 Hand gathering or dredging of shellfish is also popular.
 Averaged over the two national panel surveys, those fishing within Pelorus Sound caught mostly scallops (33% of total fish and shellfish numbers harvested), blue cod (22%), gurnard (8%), snapper (7%) pilchard (5%) and kahawai (5%).
-Other popular species included tarakihi, jack mackerel, and pāua.5
+Other popular species included tarakihi, jack mackerel, and pāua.

 22. MPI aerial surveys of fishing boats show a large number of recreational fishing vessels fish in Kenepuru Sound, Queen Charlotte Sound, Croisilles Harbour and some areas in the outer Pelorus Sound.
-As shown in Map 2, fishing intensity is reasonably low in the Brightlands Bay part of the Sounds where the proposed site is located.
+As shown in Map 2, fishing intensity is reasonably low in the south of Forsyth Bay where the proposed site is located but relatively intense recreational boat fishing occurs nearby on the east side of the bay around Allen Strait at the bottom tip of Forsyth Island.

 23. ACV fishing must be reported to MPI and include location of fishing and amount of catch.
-ACV fishing around the location of the proposed marine farm targets snapper, blue cod, and kahawai by rod and line, usually at anchor but also while drifting.
-In the 8 years from October 2010 to September 2018, 21 ACV reports were received within a 5 km radius of the proposed site compared with over 1000 reports within a 20 km radius.
-So, the close vicinity of the proposed site is not particularly important for fishing from charter boats.
+ACV fishing around the location of the proposed marine farm targets snapper, blue cod, and kahawai by rod and line, usually while drifting but also at anchor.
+In the 8 years from October 2010 to September 2018, 64 ACV reports were received from Forsyth Bay (2.5 reports per km) compared with over 1600 reports within a 20 km radius (1.3 observations per km).
+On this basis Forsyth Bay is relatively important for amateur charter fishing.

-4 Recreational fishers are not required to report catch or fishing locations.
+&lt;sup>4 Recreational fishers are not required to report catch or fishing locations.
 MPI is therefore unable to estimate an average annual recreational catch or proportion of recreational catch likely to be affected by the proposed aquaculture activities.
 Rather, MPI can only assess the effect of the proposed aquaculture activities on recreational fishing based on qualitative information.

-5 The national survey is designed to give statistically robust estimates at the scale of FMAs and not smaller areas but has been used here to give a rough characterisation of recreational fishing patterns within a single survey strata covering Pelorus Sound.
+&lt;sup>5 The national survey is designed to give statistically robust estimates at the scale of FMAs and not smaller areas but here has been used to give a rough characterisation of recreational fishing patterns within a single survey strata covering Pelorus Sound.

-24. Table 1 summarises my assessment of the main methods used and species likely to be caught by recreational fishers at the proposed site based on recreational fishing surveys, the applicant's benthic survey (Davidson et al., 2018), ACV data and anecdotal sources.
+24. Table 1 summarises my assessment of the main methods used and species likely to be caught by recreational fishers at the proposed site based on recreational fishing surveys, the applicant's benthic survey (Rayes and Richards, 2017), ACV data and anecdotal sources.